matrix-org/synapse/docs/workers.md

 Under **no circumstances** should the replication listener be exposed to the public internet; it has no authentication and is unencrypted.

-You should then create a configuration file for each worker process.
-Each worker configuration file inherits the configuration of the shared homeserver configuration file.
-You can then override configuration specific to that worker, e.g. the HTTP listener that it provides (if any); logging configuration; etc.  You should minimise the number of overrides though to maintain a usable config.

 In the config file for each worker, you must specify the type of worker application (`worker_app`), and you should specify a unqiue name for the worker